 - Unusually cross-cutting science

-- Scientific balance in the portfolio of Pioneer Award-supported research
+- Scientific balance in the portfolio of New Innovator Award-supported research

 - Potential to invigorate exceptionally innovative and impactful science broadly across the nation

 The NIH Office of the Director funds the majority of awards.
-However, other NIH institutes and centers are invited to fund Pioneer Award applications that they deem meritorious and that fit within their mission and priorities.
-The NIH Office of the Director does not play a role in the funding deliberations of the institutes and centers, but the process is managed by the institute/center’s member of the High-Risk, High-Reward Research program working group.
+However, other NIH institutes and centers are invited to fund New Innovator Award applications that they deem meritorious and that fit within their mission and priorities.
+The NIH Office of the Director does not play a role in the funding deliberations of other institutes and centers, but the process is managed by the institute/center’s member of the High-Risk, High-Reward Research program working group.

 The pre-award process involves significant communication between the NIH and the applicant organization and includes negotiation if significant adjustments are required prior to award.
 Some of the issues NIH staff will be considering during award negotiations include: